ruby-on-wheels/ruby-on-wheels.github.io/_posts/2017-12-08-back-on-the-road.md

 ![Sun rise in the fog](/assets/images/IMG_0384.jpg)

-I drove a bit further to escape the fog and also had the benefit from of the heat from the engine.
+I drove a bit further to escape the fog and also had the benefit of the heat from the engine.
 A few minutes later, I stopped at a rest area with facilities and a spacious parking area.
 A perfect spot to spend my working day.
 The fog was gone and the sun started heating up my van.

 ![Sun shine into the van](/assets/images/IMG_0399.jpg)